mdjx/Datto-RMM-UI-Enhancer/README.md

 ### Manually

 Clone the repository and drag the `src` folder into the Chrome Extensions page.
 Developer mode will need to be enabled.
+The downside of this method is that you won't automatically receive extension updates.